Narasimman-V/pagination-x/README.md

 The sample used for this illustration is a simple Employee Roster application with minimal features.
 The files for the sample are: demo-simple.html and controller-simple.js.
 On how to run the demo in your machine, please refer Getting Started section above.
 PaginationX has a rich set of easily configurable features that are explained in the Features section below.
 To view more complex samples, please refer Demos section above.

 #### 5.1.1 Adding dependencies
-PaginationX module has only the following 3 files:
+PaginationX module has only the following 3 files.
+All of them inside paginationx directory.
+Just include that directory:

 1. **paginationx.js** The script file with the directive definition.
 2. **paginationx.html** The template for the directive.